How did FPCN get started?

 Primary Care at the Network is provided by Nurse Practitioners with advanced practice degrees and the expertise to diagnose illness and prescribe medication, to make referrals to specialists, to provide pre-and post-natal care, and to offer a wide variety of other primary health care services.
 The model relies heavily on a psychosocial, interdisciplinary approach to care that “wraps its arms” around patients.

-The Network’s mission is: The Family Practice and Counseling Network (FPCN) provides person-centered, integrated and comprehensive health services to individuals and families across their lifespan.
+The Family Practice and Counseling Network (FPCN) provides person-centered, integrated and comprehensive health services to individuals and families across their lifespan.
 The Network promotes resiliency and well-being among patients, staff and surrounding communities.

 The following principles serve as our foundation: